enterpriseready/enterpriseready/CONTRIBUTING.md

 All Enterprise Ready content aims to be:

 * **Approachable:** Don't assume reader has prior knowledge, spell out acronyms, establish understanding before deep diving.
-* **Informative:**
+* **Informative:** No fluff.
+Information should be valuable and applicable to the given topic.
 * **Supported by Curated Examples:** Amplify best practices and lessons to learn (pros/cons) from existing SaaS products vs. opinions or individual point of views.

-## Referencing Industry Examples (WIP)
+## Referencing Industry Examples

 Enterprise Ready uses real examples from the SaaS industry to illustrate best practices.
-When referencing another company's model for a given topic, please follow these guidelines.
+When referencing another company's model for a given topic in a given guide, please follow these guidelines.

-* Include company logo and link
+* Include up to date company logo and link
+* Screenshots of products should be up to date
+* Limit over-promotion of your own product.
+If you have a relevant example to share, we encourage it, but note that Enterprise Ready is not meant to be a forum for promoting products.
+Rather, it is a forum for guiding on best practices in the industry.

-## Capitalization (WIP)
+## Capitalization

-"Enterprise Ready" should be capitalized when referred to as a resource.
+Enterprise Ready should be capitalized as two words when referenced.

 ## Setting up your environment